thebrianbug/macro-notes/src/coins/synthetix-case.md

 ## Major Bullish Arguments

+1. The world of traditional finance has already voted the derivative market to be the most valuable single market in the world by market cap.
+Bringing this functionality on to blockchain as a native feature drastically increases the usefulness of cryptocurrency.

 ## Major Counterarguments

 1. Cryptocurrency is much easier to trade freely than most assets and is becoming even easier all the time.
 This may decrease the total demand for trading derivatives rather than using the underlying asset directly.